 Where are you located?137 Umstead Building; Enter through the back entrance facingSlay Building, turn right, and follow the signs into our reception area

-Do I need an appointment to see a counselor?Yes, please contact our office to schedule a triage appointment.
-If you are in crisis, you may come in for a same-day appointment Monday - Friday between the hours of 11 am - 4 pm during fall and spring semesters or call us at 252-328-6661 anytime.
+I'm new - do I need an appointment to see a counselor?Yes, please contact our office beginningFridays at 1 pm to schedule a triage appointment.
+If you are in crisis, you may come in for a same-dayappointment Monday - Friday between the hours of 11 am - 4 pm or call us at 252-328-6661 anytime.

 What is the cost for your services?They are FREE to enrolled ECU Students.